-Rules!
-Yay!
 Wait, why should I care?

 To put it simply, it is all of the elements of your photograph that make it stand out, that draw the viewer in, and engages them emotionally in your work.
 Positioning, framing, lighting, the background, movement, and more all help tell your story.

 You should care, because if your viewers, in many cases your clients, cannot connect with the picture, they will feel alienated from your work.
 Something will ultimately feel funky when they view it, such as “Why is that child missing a foot?” or “Is the baby’s forehead supposed to look like Mary Shelley’s Frankenstein?”

-Rule #1: Obey the Rule of Thirds
+Rule #1: Obey the rule of thirds

-One of the most basic rules of any art medium whether it be photography, motion pictures, or traditional paintings is the Rule of Thirds.
+One of the most basic rules of any art medium whether it be photography, motion pictures, or traditional paintings is the rule of thirds.
 The premise is that the two-dimensional canvas is split into thirds forming 9 distinct areas and four intersections.

 The goal of your composition is to have the primary subject situated along one of the intersections or lines of these areas as it will draw the user to focus on those regions much more-so than placing the subject dead-center.
 In the case of portraits, the eyes should be the primary focal point for the viewer.

-Rule #2: Don’t Chop Limbs
+Rule #2: Don’t chop limbs

 Limb chopping is sometimes necessary for close-up portraits.
 This rule isn’t necessarily targeting those kinds of “chops” but more to those limb chops that happen on joints.
 Limb chops can be very distracting to the viewer.
 Just look at the pain I’m in without my hand!

-Rule #3: Avoid Franken-Forehead
+Rule #3: Avoid Franken-forehead

 Avoid cropping and framing your subject in such a way that the hairline at the top doesn’t indicate the end of the forehead.
-This can make your subject look like he or she has a much larger forehead, otherwise known as “franken-forehead.”
+This can make your subject look like he or she has a much larger forehead, otherwise known as “Franken-forehead.”

-Rule #4: Don’t Behead the Subject With the Horizon
+Rule #4: Don’t behead the subject with the horizon

 Crouch down to your subject’s level or stand just above them to ensure that the horizon doesn’t cut right through her head or neck.
 If you must, aim to put the horizon just above the head or just below the shoulders.
 You also want to avoid putting the horizon dead-center, as that would also be a violation of Rule #1.

-Rule #5: No Impaling the Subject
+Rule #5: No impaling the subject

 If at all possible, please try to avoid impaling your subject with a tree, light pole, traffic signal, or fence.
 As much as the limb chopping could distract, this would be even more trouble for your viewers!

-Rule #6: Keep Both Eyes Focused
+Rule #6: Keep both eyes focused

 It can be so tempting to open up and focus on the one eye, but without both in focus, you’ll lose that connection between the viewer and the portrait’s subject — not to mention you make your subject look like a pirate.
 Yarr, y’all!